inuits/monitoring-plugins/README.md

 ### Contributions

 As usual contributions are highly encouraged.
-If you'd like to do so, please do not hesitate send pull requests.
+If you'd like to do so, please do not hesitate to send pull requests.